awsdocs/amazon-efs-user-guide/doc_source/API_CreateFileSystem.md

 Type: String
 Valid Values:` generalPurpose | maxIO`

+ ** [ProvisionedThroughputInMibps](#API_CreateFileSystem_ResponseSyntax) **   <a name="efs-CreateFileSystem-response-ProvisionedThroughputInMibps"></a>
+The throughput, measured in MiB/s, that you want to provision for a file system\.
+The limit on throughput is 1024 MiB/s\.
+You can get these limits increased by contacting AWS Support\.
+For more information, see [Amazon EFS Limits That You Can Increase](https://docs.aws.amazon.com/efs/latest/ug/limits.html#soft-limits) in the *Amazon EFS User Guide\.*
+Type: Double
+Valid Range: Minimum value of 0\.0\.

  ** [SizeInBytes](#API_CreateFileSystem_ResponseSyntax) **   <a name="efs-CreateFileSystem-response-SizeInBytes"></a>
-Latest known metered size \(in bytes\) of data stored in the file system, in bytes, in its `Value` field, and the time at which that size was determined in its `Timestamp` field\.
+Latest known metered size \(in bytes\) of data stored in the file system, in its `Value` field, and the time at which that size was determined in its `Timestamp` field\.
 The `Timestamp` value is the integer number of seconds since 1970\-01\-01T00:00:00Z\.
-Note that the value does not represent the size of a consistent snapshot of the file system, but it is eventually consistent when there are no writes to the file system\.
-That is, the value will represent actual size only if the file system is not modified for a period longer than a couple of hours\.
-Otherwise, the value is not the exact size the file system was at any instant in time\.
+The `SizeInBytes` value doesn't represent the size of a consistent snapshot of the file system, but it is eventually consistent when there are no writes to the file system\.
+That is, `SizeInBytes` represents actual size only if the file system is not modified for a period longer than a couple of hours\.
+Otherwise, the value is not the exact size that the file system was at any point in time\.
 Type: [FileSystemSize](API_FileSystemSize.md) object

+ ** [ThroughputMode](#API_CreateFileSystem_ResponseSyntax) **   <a name="efs-CreateFileSystem-response-ThroughputMode"></a>
+The throughput mode for a file system\.
+There are two throughput modes to choose from for your file system: bursting and provisioned\.
+You can decrease your file system's throughput in Provisioned Throughput mode or change between the throughput modes as long as it’s been more than 24 hours since the last decrease or throughput mode change\.
+Type: String
+Valid Values:` bursting | provisioned`

 ## Errors<a name="API_CreateFileSystem_Errors"></a>